Making the most of life after a cancer diagnosis

-Researchers wondered the same thing, leading to numerous studies examining the results of these supplements in patients.
+Researchers wondered the same thing, leading to numerous studies examining the results of the supplements in patients.
 Although the research results are somewhat mixed, there appears to be little evidence that these supplements help reduce pain and swelling for people with osteoarthritis.
 A review of 10 different studies in the British Medical Journal showed no evidence that glucosamine supplements reduce inflammation.

-Research does indicate that a combination of glucosamine and chondroitin may provide some relief for patients with moderate to severe knee pain, but the landmark Glucosamine/Chondroitin Arthritis Intervention Trial (GAIT) showed that a non-steroidal anti-inflammatory drug (NSAID) provided significantly more relief than supplements or a placebo.
+Research does indicate that a combination of glucosamine and chondroitin may provide some relief for patients with moderate to severe knee pain, but the landmark Glucosamine/Chondroitin Arthritis Intervention Trial (GAIT) showed that a nonsteroidal anti-inflammatory drug (NSAID) provided significantly more relief than supplements or a placebo.

+However, Americans still spend billions of dollars searching for pain relief each year.
 "Arthritis is disabling and people are desperate.
-Supplements like glucosamine fill a void by providing hope to patients.
-Unfortunately, it is largely false hope," says Dr. McCandless.
+Supplements like glucosamine fill a void by providing hope to patients," says Dr. McCandless.
+“Unfortunately, it is largely false hope.”

 So, what does help reduce chronic knee pain?
 Dr. McCandless suggests the following: